juicy-llamas/cintp/README.md

 - help: opens help

 ## Other notes
 - If you have a file called itmp.c in your current directory when you open the program, it will prompt you to recover the file or truncate it.
-Since the program will use itmp.c, you must choose one option.
+Since the program will use itmp.c, you must choose one of these options (or just quit).